 Strive to maintain a 3:1 ratio of brown to green materials in the pile.
 A pile that doesn’t heat up within 24 hours (you can see steam rising from the pile) needs more green material and a pile that develops an ammonia smell needs more brown material.
 The pile should only be damp, it should not be soaking wet.
 Animals will typically stay away if there are no meat or dairy products in the pile.

 *Avoid weeds that have gone to seed, as seeds may survive all but the hottest compost piles.

+Types of bins: As mentioned, composting can happen when materials are placed in a mound and left alone.
+If you want a faster or more contained system, you can consider building or purchasing a composting bin.
 It is not necessary to have a bin, however, it can make it easier to turn the pile, keep the pile manageable, and remove finished compost.
-Clermont County typically has annual compost bin sales (see above).
-You can also make your own bin out of wood or fencing and posts.
+You can make your own bin out of wood or fencing and posts.
 Other types of bins include rolling bins, tumblers, enclosed bins, and worm bins.